panda3d/panda3d-docs/programming/physics/builtin/notes-and-caveats.rst

 #.
 If a NodePath that is controlled by an ActorNode also needs collision
    calculations done upon it, be sure to use the PhysicsCollisionHandler instead of CollisionHandlerPusher.
-More info can be found in the section on [[Collision Handlers]].
+More info can be found in the section on :ref:`collision-handlers`.
 If you intend to use a PhysicsCollisionHandler to prevent a model from falling through a floor (for example, if the scene has gravity applied), be sure to look at the friction coefficient options on the :class:`~panda3d.physics.PhysicsCollisionHandler`.